Hello and welcome to 2019.

 Thanks for stopping by.

 I’m Kimberley.
 Close friends and family call me Kimmy.
-I started this blog in 2013 as a way to share my family’s favorite recipes.
-Early on I was sharing recipes quite frequently but then, I kind of neglected it.
+I started this blog in 2013 as a way to share my favorite recipes that I developed over the years.
+Early on I was sharing recipes quite frequently but then, I kind of neglected the blog.
 Life happens and all that jazz.
-But I’m back and hope to start sharing more regularly. #goal
+But I’m back and hope to start sharing more regularly. #goals

-So, about me — I am a retired-from-full-time-classroom teaching empty nester, enjoying life on the North Shore of Massachusetts, gardening, adventuring, and taking care of our home and dogs.
-I am a wife (30 years to my silver fox high-school sweetheart), mum (to two amazing, inspirational, and adventurous 20-something daughters), dog mum (to two yellow Labs), chicken whisperer (to 7 laying hens), beekeeper (to thousands of Italian honeybees), Montessorian, herbalist, Stott Pilates instructor, and supermodel trophy wife. (and cue pause) Well, the last one I added in for fun.
+So, about me — I am a retired-from-full-time-classroom teaching empty nester enjoying life on the North Shore of Massachusetts.
+Most of my time is spent gardening, adventuring, developing recipes, cooking, and taking care of our home and dogs.
+I am a happily married wife (31 years to my silver fox high-school sweetheart), mum (to two amazing, inspirational, and adventurous 20-something daughters), dog mum, chicken whisperer to 7 laying hens, beekeeper (to thousands of Italian honeybees), Montessorian, wise woman herbalist, Stott Pilates instructor, and supermodel trophy wife. (cue pause) Well, the last one I added in for fun.

 For 2019, my word is: AUTHENTICITY.